VividCortex/go-database-sql-tutorial/retrieving.md

 the usual reasons (avoiding SQL injection attacks, for example).

 In MySQL, the parameter placeholder is `?`, and in PostgreSQL it is `$N`, where N is a number.
+SQLite accepts either of these.
 In Oracle placeholders begin with a colon and are named, like `:param1`.
 We'll use `?` because we're using MySQL as our example.

 <pre class="prettyprint lang-go">
 stmt, err := db.Prepare("select id, name from users where id = ?")